 Live chat software has limitless potential for your business.
 Why?

-Its convenient way for users to get answers to questions.
-The number one reason people leave websites (and don’t purchase your product or service) is because they don’t find the answers they’re looking for.
+It’s a convenient way for users to get answers to questions.
+The number one reason people leave websites (and don’t purchase your product or service) is because they can’t find the answers they’re looking for.

-Live chat does not impact design.
-It can hide subtly in the corner of the window, like ours does.
+It does not impact design.
+It can hide subtly in the corner of your website, like ours does.

-Live chat boosts sales.
-Forrester Research concludes that live chat increases online sales by 105%….thats alot
+It helps boost sales.
+Forrester Research concludes that live chat increases online sales by 105%….that’s alot!

 Utilize Social Media Software

-Leveraging social media software like Hootsuite breathes life into your brands online profile.
-Were in the midst of a true brand expectation renaissance.
-Consumers don’t want to be marketed to or advertised to, they want to engage with their favorite brands and the products they wish to purchase.
+Leveraging social media software like Hootsuite breathes life into your brand’s online profile.
+We’re in the midst of a true brand expectation renaissance.
+Consumers don’t want to be marketed to, they want to engage with their favorite brands on their “own terms.”

 Website User Experience

 User experience and customer service are increasingly intertwined.
-So much so that customer user experience is a burgeoning new term.
-Customer user experience is the all encapsulating phrase describing a customers journey from discovery, to purchase, to use,.
+So much so that customer user experience has become a mainstream term.
+Customer user experience is the all encapsulating phrase describing a customer’s journey from discovery, to purchase, to use.
 There are a few things you can do on your website to enhance customer experience.

-High value content is clearly visible.
+- Ensure high value content is clearly visible.
 Content that is of high value to the customer should always be readily available.
-Lets say you run an online candle store: If your best selling product is organic candles-the page with the organic candle product listings should be one click away from anywhere on your site.
+Let’s say you run an online candle store: If your best selling product is organic candles, the page with the organic candle product listings should be one click away from anywhere on your site.

-Multi Platform Optimized.
-A few years ago this tab would have been “have a mobile website”.
-Consumers browse the web from devices of all shapes and sizes.
-From smart watches to smart TV’s.
-Responsive or adaptive design is an excellent way to be sure users can utilize your website from any device.
+- Make sure your site is multi-platform optimized.
+Buyers browse the web from devices of all shapes and sizes — from smart watches to smart TV’s.
+Responsive or adaptive design is an excellent way to be sure users can utilize your website anywhere, anytime on-the-go.

 Configure Google Analytics Site Search

-Assuming you already have Google Analytics installed and configured on your website (if not we highly recommend doing so).
+Ensure Google Analytics is installed and configured on your website (if you don’t have it setup, we highly recommend doing so).
 Leveraging your site search data is a powerful tool for valuable user insight.
 Knowing what visitors are looking for within your site answers a lot of questions you may have.
-Do users use my navigation bar useful?
+Is my navigation bar useful?
 Does my website contain all of the content that people are searching for?
 You can also use the site search data to discover new content ideas and find questions to add to your FAQ page.

 Be Human.
 Be Helpful

-Its easy to overlook being personable and genuinely wanting to help someone and improve their online customer service experience.
+It’s easy to overlook being personable and genuinely wanting to help someone and improve their online customer service experience.
 Having an employee on the other line of a customer service call isn’t enough anymore.
-Support representatives should be incentivized and actually want to help your customers.
+Support representatives should be incentivized and actually want to help customers.

-Some web users, especially older ones, find it hard to trust online fronts due to the lack of a human fingerprint.
-Be sure to include your face and your employees faces on your website.
-Just because you can not physically see someone in person doesn’t mean you can’t go the extra mile to build person to person trust.
+Some web users, especially older ones, find it hard to trust online fronts due to the lack of a human interaction.
+Be sure to include your face and your employees’ faces on your website.
 Let users know that they are purchasing a product or a service from an actual person just like them.